Techland: Chrome Engine 3

 This version of the engine underwent significant modifications.
 DirectX 9.0c and DirectX 10 support, HDR, shaders and bump mapping were implemented.

 Chrome Engine 4

 The fourth iteration of the Chrome Engine that was introduced with Call of Juarez: Bound in Blood.
 Supports DirectX 9 only.

 Chrome Engine 5

 This version debuted with Call of Juarez: The Cartel, Call of Juarez: Gunslinger and Dead Island.
 This version was primarily used between 2011–2013.

 Chrome Engine 6

 Version used since 2013 to develop Dying Light and DLC for Dying Light Hellraid.

-Upcoming Projects
+Upcoming projects

 Techland is currently involved in multiple projects, including the development of a highly anticipated AAA open-world fantasy RPG, which the studio has described as its biggest project to date.

-In addition to this, Techland is also working on another Dying Light series title called Dying Light: The Beast.
-Furthermore, the studio continues to provide ongoing post-launch support for Dying Light 2, ensuring a steady stream of updates and content for the game.
+In addition to this, the studio continues to provide ongoing post-launch support for Dying Light 2, ensuring a steady stream of updates and content for the game.